harness-community/drag-stack/README.md

 $DAG_HOME/hack/install-argocd
 ```

-You can now access Argo CD in your browser using the url <http://argocd-127.0.0.1.sslip.io:30080>.
+You can access Argo CD now in your browser using open <http://argocd-127.0.0.1.sslip.io:30080>.
 Default credentials `admin/demo@123`.

 ## Cluster Bootstrapping